How do you clean dirty brick walls or masonry feature walls?

-This will dissolve the residue from cements, lime, and grout.
+This will dissolve the residue from dirt, grime, wax, cements, lime plaster, lime, and grout.
 This product can be applied neat or diluted in clean water.
 It will not react with non-acid sensitive surfaces such as sandstone, slate, and clay-based brick etc.

-This product should not be used a wall which is totally constructed from an acid sensitive stone like limestone.
+This product should not be used on a wall which is totally constructed from an acid-sensitive stone like limestone.

-Red brick, slate and sandstones are not acid sensitive.
+Red brick, slate, granite, flints, and sandstones are not acid sensitive.

 Please be aware that a surface which is not acid sensitive can still fizz (a little) if there is a contamination of Portland cement, lime, and cement-based grout on the surface.
 This is quite common when an old lime plaster has been pulled away from the wall.
 This hazing is usually the very reason for cleaning in the first place!

-Cement & Grout Haze Remover can be used (with care) when removing pointing stains and hazes; even when the wall has been pointed with a cement or a lime-based pointing.
+Cement & Grout Haze Remover can be used to remove pointing stains and hazes; even when the wall has been pointed with a cement or a lime-based pointing.
 Always perform a small test!
-You will not adversely effect the pointing if you are careful.
+You will not adversely affect the pointing if you are careful.
 Apply a weaker solution, agitate with a brush, and wash down with water.
 You can also use a wet vacuum fitted with a circular (bristle head) upholstery brush to extract any rinse water.

-Cement & Grout Haze Remover can be used in a dilute form or neat depending on the level of contamination encountered.
+Cement & Grout Haze Remover can be used in a diluted form or neat depending on the level of contamination encountered.